 “I did as you asked,” Chuck ground out sullenly.

 Summer turned to the woman, still bound to her chair, and she looked at her.
 She really looked at her for the first time.
 When she had first seen her sprawled on the floor, Summer had assumed she was older.
-Her hair was thin and damage, handing in lank strands around her face.
+Her hair was thin and damaged, hanging in lank strands around her face.
 Her cheeks had a sunken, hollow look and her skin pock marked.
 The woman’s face was also flushed, her breathing rapid, and her eyes were glazed in her sweaty face.
 Summer hadn’t known a lot of people who used narcotics, since the Aunties and Uncles preferred weed, but she knew the symptoms of withdrawal.

 “What were you on?”
 Summer asked gently.